banner

 Cost Includes

-All the required permits for the Everest Expedition
+All the equipment and gear required for the Expedition.

 Cost Excludes